Quickest Detection of COVID-19 Pandemic Onset: MAST: A Novel Quickest Detection Test

 According to the Generalized Likelihood Ratio Test (GLRT) principle~\cite{kaydetection,poorbook}, the decision statistic for problem~\eqref{eqapp:pageform} is

-{ } where the equality follows by recognizing that each factor of the products involves a single value of $\mu_{0,k}$ or $\mu_{1,k}$ and making explicit the constraints in~\eqref{eq:constraint}.
-The suprema over $\mu_{0,k}$ and $\mu_{1,k}$ appearing in the above expression can be computed in closed form, as follows:
+where the equality follows by recognizing that each factor of the products involves a single value of $\mu_{0,k}$ or $\mu_{1,k}$ and making explicit the constraints in~\eqref{eq:constraint}.
+The suprema over $\mu_{0,k}$ and $\mu_{1,k}$ appearing in the above expression can be computed in closed form, as follows: which means that the ML (maximum likelihood) estimates of the unknown parameters are, respectively,